-2. Using a light hammer and center punch, mark the locations for the four mounting holes and cable access hole on the mounting surface in the locations indicated on the template (see Figure 8).
+- 2. Using a light hammer and center punch, mark the locations for the four mounting holes on the mounting surface in the locations indicated on the template. - 3.
+Drill a 5/8" (16 mm) hole at the four mounting hole locations you marked in Step 2.
+Later, you will insert four 1/2"-13 bolts through these holes to secure the antenna to the mounting surface.